stainedswan/UIUCTF-2024/OSINT/Geoguesser_Suite.md

 - near a big road

 ## Thinking Stage
 Since there is no more information we can gather from the image, we go to our friend Google and look for metro lines in China, maybe there's not many green ones?
 You'd be wrong.
-Since we really have no idea where in China it could be, we still have a huge search radius and it looks like there are hundreds of possible metro lines
+Since we really have no idea where in China it could be, we still have a huge search radius and it looks like there are hundreds of possible metro lines.
+We have several Wikipedia pages open that have so many metro lines, we don't know where to start.

+We try to go through them one at a time, but keep getting distracted.
+What we should have done was the following.

+- go to china metro list
+- find a list by area
+- go down one by one and see if there are any matches

 <h2 markdown="1">
 <del>